Hardly anything influences a purchase decision as much as the opinions and evaluations of other customers.

 The individual SPAR branches receive the NPS report with their customer data monthly via email link.

 The Net Promoter System promotes customer focus

-Basically, the NPS is not just a measured variable but a whole system.
-On the way to loosing a couple of pounds, no sustainable success will be achieved without accompanying, long-term measures.
+Basically, the NPS customer satisfaction survey is not just a measured variable but a whole system.
+On the way to losing a couple of pounds, no sustainable success will be achieved without accompanying, long-term measures.
 The same is true of the NPS: Viewing the NPS as a score alone will never improve customer loyalty and lead to more profitable growth.
 It is the many text comments that provide the context for concrete measures.
-The NPS system means focusing on the customer in the long term, regularly analysing the data and implementing appropriate improvement measures.
+The NPS system means focusing on the customer in the long term, regularly analyzing the data, and implementing appropriate improvement measures.